houstondatavis/code_of_conduct/README.md

 ## Applicability and Scope

-This code of conduct applies to all of this community's spaces, including public channels, private channels and direct messages, both online and off.
+This code of conduct applies to all of this community's spaces, including in-person meetups, online public channels, private channels and direct messages.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the organizers.

 ## Toward a Welcoming and Safe Environment